 What Will an Ultrasound of a Molar Pregnancy Show?

 - No embryo or fetus

 - Cysts filling the uterus

 A partial molar pregnancy will look much different.
 You will see:

 - A cystic placenta

-We understand that this might be a very difficult situation to cope with emotionally.
+We understand that this could be a very difficult situation, physically as well as emotionally.
 We want you to feel comfortable asking questions and expressing your concerns.
-If you would like to try for pregnancy again, be aware that having a molar pregnancy increases the likelihood that you will have another.
-Bring any questions you may have and your Ob/Gyn can discuss your future fertility options with you.
+If you would like to try for pregnancy again, be aware that having a molar pregnancy does increase the likelihood that you will have another.
+Bring any questions you may have, and your Ob/Gyn can discuss your future fertility options with you.